-Shane Carruth wrote, directed, produced and starred in his psychological sci-fi flick where two engineers accidently discover time travel.
+Shane Carruth wrote, directed, produced, and starred in his psychological sci-fi flick where two engineers accidentally discover time travel.

 This little time machine of theirs ends up putting them in a pickle as they face the issues that arise when interfering with the historical timeline.

-Carruth explores the outlandish idea of time travel in a grounded way—hence two guys in a dingy room with shirts on.
-The science behind it is surprisingly solid, adding to Carruth's realist slice of sci-fi.
+Carruth explores the outlandish idea of time travel in a grounded way, hence two guys in a dingy room with shirts on.
+The science behind it is surprisingly solid, adding layers to Carruth's realist slice of sci-fi.

 9. The Professor and the Madman (2019)